James Naismith: Springfield College: Invention of basketball

 The first game of "Basket Ball" was played in December 1891.
-In a handwritten report, Naismith described the circumstances of the inaugural match; in contrast to modern basketball, the players played nine versus nine, handled a soccer ball, not a basketball, and instead of shooting at two hoops, the goals were a pair of peach baskets: "When Mr. Stubbins brot [sic] up the peach baskets to the gym I secured them on the inside of the railing of the gallery.
+In a handwritten report, Naismith described the circumstances of the inaugural match; in contrast to modern basketball, the players played nine versus nine, handled a soccer ball, and instead of shooting at two hoops, the goals were a pair of peach baskets: "When Mr. Stubbins brot [sic] up the peach baskets to the gym I secured them on the inside of the railing of the gallery.
 This was about 10 ft from the floor, one at each end of the gymnasium.
 I then put the 13 rules on the bulletin board just behind the instructor's platform, secured a soccer ball, and awaited the arrival of the class ...
 The class did not show much enthusiasm, but followed my lead ...
 I then explained what they had to do to make goals, tossed the ball up between the two center men and tried to keep them somewhat near the rules.
 Most of the fouls were called for running with the ball, though tackling the man with the ball was not uncommon."
 In contrast to modern basketball, the original rules did not include what is known today as the dribble.
 Since the ball could only be moved up the court by a pass early players tossed the ball over their heads as they ran up court.
 Also following each "goal", a jump ball was taken in the middle of the court.
 Both practices are obsolete in the rules of modern basketball.

 In a radio interview in January 1939, Naismith gave more details of the first game and the initial rules that were used:

 I showed them two peach baskets I'd nailed up at each end of the gym, and I told them the idea was to throw the ball into the opposing team's peach basket.
-I blew a whistle, and the first game of basketball began. ...
+I blew a whistle, and the first game of basketball began ...
 The boys began tackling, kicking, and punching in the clinches.
 They ended up in a free-for-all in the middle of the gym floor.
 [The injury toll: several black eyes, one separated shoulder, and one player knocked unconscious.]
-"It certainly was murder."
+It certainly was murder.
 [Naismith changed some of the rules as part of his quest to develop a clean sport.]
 The most important one was that there should be no running with the ball.
 That stopped tackling and slugging.
 We tried out the game with those [new] rules (fouls), and we didn't have one casualty.